sivaprasadreddy/springboot-learn-by-example/README.md

 5. SpringBoot Essentials
 	* Logging
 	* Externalizing Configuration Properties
-	* Type-safe Configuration Properties
 	* Developer Tools

 6. Working with JdbcTemplate
+	* Using JdbcTemplate without SpringBoot
+	* Using JdbcTemplate with SpringBoot
+	* Initializing Database
+	* How to use other Connection Pooling libraries?

 7. Working with MyBatis
+	* Using SpringBoot MyBatis Starter

 8. Working with JOOQ
+	* Using SpringBoot JOOQ Starter

-9. Working with Spring Data JPAs
+9. Working with JPA
+	* Introducing Spring Data JPA
+	* Using Spring Data JPA with SpringBoot

 10. Working with MongoDB
+	* Introducing MongoDB
+	* Getting Started with MongoDB using Mongo Shell
+	* Talking to MongoDB using Spring Data Mongo

+11. Web Applications with SpringBoot
-11. Developing Web Applications using SpringMVC and Thymeleaf
+	* Developing Web Application using SpringBoot
-	* Introducing SpringMVC
-	* Introducing Thymeleaf View Templates
 	* Using Tomcat, Jetty, Undertow Embedded Servlet Containers
+	* Customizing SpringMVC configuration
+	* SpringBoot web application as deployable war
+	* SpringBoot Supporting View Templates
+	* Working with Thymeleaf Forms
+	* Data Validation
-	* Multipart File Uploading
+	* File Uploading
-	* Securing Web Applications using SpringSecurity

-12. Developing Single Page Applications (SPA) using SpringMVC REST and AngularJS
+	* Using ResourceBundles for Internationalization (I18N)

+12. Building REST API using SpringBoot
-	* Introduction to AngularJS
+	* Introduction to RESTful WebServices
-	* Creating REST API using SpringMVC
+	* REST API using SpringMVC
-	* Creating REST API using Spring Data REST
+	* REST API using Spring Data REST
-	* Consuming RESTful WebServices from AngularJS
+	* Consuming REST API from AngularJS

+13. Securing Web Applications using SpringBoot
+	* Spring Security in SpringBoot Web Application
+	* Method Level Security
-	* Securing AngularJS application using SpringSecurity
+	* Securing REST API using SpringSecurity

-13. SpringBoot Actuator
+14. SpringBoot Actuator
 	* Exploring Actuator Endpoints
+	* Customizing Actuator Endpoints
-	* Metrics
+	* Securing Actuator Endpoints
+	* CORS support for Actuator Endpoints
+	* Monitoring and management over JMX
+	* Monitoring and management using a remote shell

+15. Testing SpringBoot Applications
+	* Testing Support in SpringBoot
+	* Testing RESTful Services using RestTemplate
+	* Testing Secured Controller/Service Methods
-14. Testing
+	* Testing with Mockito